henryhobhouse/react-static-images/readme.md

   - automatic browser cache invalidation on image content being edited (you can add maximum cache invalidation to image header in your static doc bucket)
 - Double layer of caching for both local machine and persistent cache for CI
+- Cache Invalidation
+- MDX plugin to update MAST at build time (for MDX webpack loader only)

 Side Note: